REST API

 Data Formats

-| Name | Format |
+Name Format

-| application/vnd.pukkasoft+xml | XML representation |
+application/vnd.pukkasoft+xml XML representation

-| application/vnd.pukkasoft+json | JSON representation |
+application/vnd.pukkasoft+json JSON representation

 Certain resources, notably calendars, also support the following:

-| Name | Format |
+Name Format

-| application/vnd.pukkasoft+rss | RSS representation |
+application/vnd.pukkasoft+rss RSS representation

-| application/vnd.pukkasoft+atom | Atom representation |
+application/vnd.pukkasoft+atom Atom representation

-| application/vnd.pukkasoft+calendar | iCalendar/ics representation |
+application/vnd.pukkasoft+calendar iCalendar/ics representation

 Authorized Requests

-All requests requiring authentication must be sent with a valid username and password or the request will be denied with a 401 Unauthorized response.
-You can pass a username and password to most HTTP libraries like in this example with cURL:
+You can pass a username and password to most HTTP libraries like in this example with cURL

-curl -u userid:password http://api.motorsportreg.com/rest/resource/etc
+curl -u username:password https://api.motorsportreg.com/rest/resource/etc

 Most HTTP libraries will handle Basic Authentication details automatically.
 To do it manually, include an Authorization header with a value like Basic credentials, in every request.
-The credentials string should be the Base64-encoded version of the string userid:password.
+The credentials string should be the Base64-encoded version of the string username:password.
 For example:

 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==